elevate your impact

 funding priorities

-The Greater Lawrence Community Fund directs support to essential needs in four communities in Greater Lawrence: Lawrence, Methuen, Andover and North Andover with a focus on the city of Lawrence.
-These needs include hunger, clothing, shelter and education.
+The Greater Lawrence Community Fund (GLCF) directs support to basic needs in four communities in Greater Lawrence: Lawrence, Methuen, Andover and North Andover with a focus on the city of Lawrence.
+These needs include food security, clothing, shelter and education.
 Shelter is defined as affordable housing or shelter programs, but not actual construction projects.
+As of 2024, Education is focused specifically on adult literacy.
 The GLCF Grants Committee looks favorably on collaborative projects.

 eligibility